dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 ## 2022-03-25

 - Asked Costco to replace the washer with a new one
-- Watched Ethan learning to play badmington
+- Watched Ethan learning to play badminton

 - [HEXAGONMI](#hexagonmi)
   - Investigating the bug #32600 related with bridging